 Jessop Architects is a full service architectural design firm that can offer project management of the entire project.
-The process outlined here is a top-level view of the most major steps that we undertake.
+We service clients throughout New Zealand, including the Far North, Bay of Plenty, Wellington, Christchurch and Queenstown/Wanaka.
+The process outlined below is a top-level view of the typical steps that we undertake for our clients.
 Some projects will require fewer steps, while others might require structural engineering or landscape design.

 1. Predesign and Concept Design